 In that same year, Aaron Stark gave a TED Talk about almost becoming a mass shooter.
 He said, “I was going to express my extreme anger and rage by getting a gun.
 I was going to attack either my school or a mall food court.
 It really didn’t matter which one.
 It wasn’t about the people, it was about the largest amount of damage in the shortest amount of time with the least amount of security.”
 In the end, what changed his decision and his life were small acts of kindness that fulfilled his desire to be treated as a human and to be seen.

 For mass shooters, hiding from people or cameras is not a typical concern because they want to feel powerful, be seen, and gain notoriety.
-Knowing this, organizations should use their security cameras as proactive security tools, rather than forensic footage to analyze after a tragedy happens.
+Knowing this, organizations should use their digital security cameras as proactive security tools, rather than forensic footage to analyze after a tragedy happens.

-ZeroEyes’ proactive gun detection technology is driven by artificial intelligence software that immediately detects visible firearms and instantly informs onsite security and local first responders, so any attempted shootings can be quickly neutralized.
+ZeroEyes’ proactive visual gun detection technology is driven by artificial intelligence software that immediately detects visible firearms and instantly informs onsite security and local first responders, so any attempted shootings can be quickly neutralized.
 Minutes count when saving lives.

 Discover How ZeroEyes' Proactive Gun Detection Technology Works